VoicenterTeam/janus-phone-kit/README.md

 # Janus Phone Kit

-This Project is a toolkit for creating vide conferences based on [Janus WebRTC Server](https://janus.conf.meetecho.com/docs/) The main purpose of it is to create an abstract layer that is easy to use in order to create vide conferences and manage them.
+This Project is a toolkit for creating video conferences based on [Janus WebRTC Server](https://janus.conf.meetecho.com/docs/)
+The main purpose of it is to create an abstract layer that is easy to use in order to create vide conferences and manage them.

 ### Installation